ferrous-systems/rust-exercises/exercise-book/src/building-linux-kernel-driver.md

 ```

 In the `menuconfig` interface you will need to enter *General Support* and
 scroll down to *Rust support*.
-Presss `Y` to enable Rust support.
+Press `Y` to enable Rust support.
 Then use the
 arrow keys to select `< Exit >` and `< Exit >` again, then `< Yes >` to save.

 Now we can build and install our kernel.